W3CSS Theme - Input Classes

 CSS level 1 (CSS1) The W3C released the first official version of CSS in 1996.
 This early version included the core capabilities associated with CSS, such as the ability to format text, set fonts, and set margins.
 Netscape 4 and Internet Explorer 3 and 4 support Level 1.
 Web designers needed a way to position elements on the screen precisely.
 CSS1 was already released, and CSS Level 2 was still in the future, so the W3C released a stopgap solution: CSS-Positioning.
 This standard proposed that the parties concerned could debate for awhile before the CSS-P standard became official.

-W3CSS Theme - Round Classes
+W3CSS Theme - US Highway Colors Library

 By drupalhero |

-W3CSS Theme - Container Classes
+W3CSS Theme - W3CSS References

 By drupalhero |

-W3CSS Theme - Camouflage Colors Library
+W3CSS Theme - Default Background Color

 By drupalhero |

-W3CSS Theme - Windows Colors Library
+W3CSS Theme - Effect Classes

 By drupalhero |